Row edge-slant Shape Decorative svg added to bottom

 This is critical to avoid split liability.

-All posts and fittings should be detailed by the waterproofing specialist to ensure a complete and effective water proofing design and installation.
+All posts and fittings should be detailed by the concrete waterproofing specialist to ensure a complete and effective water proofing design and installation.

 Service Entries

-Rainwater pipes and service penetrations:
+Rainwater pipes and Service Penetrations

-Must be at least 100mm clear of walls so effective waterproof detailing can be installed.
+• Must be at least 100mm clear of walls so effective waterproof detailing can be installed.

-Where penetrations through a roof slab can be avoided they should be.
+• Where penetrations through a roof slab can be avoided they should be.

-Sky lights and planters
+Sky lights & planters

-The construction and detailing of skylights and planters must be agreed with the waterproofing specialist designer.
-The construction sequence must be agreed, as additional visits may be required for detailing.
+• The construction and detailing of skylights and planters must be agreed with the concrete waterproofing specialist designer.

 Typical Detail - Planters